Updating older Drupal 6 sites to Drupal 8

 The Permaculture Association is a charity promoting the theory and practice of permaculture.

-The Permaculture Association is a registered charity that promotes the theory and practice of permaculture in Britain and worldwide.
-We’ve been supporting the Leeds-based Association for at least six years; ever since their then web manager Debbie Jones attended some meetings of the North West Drupal User Group (NWDUG) in Manchester looking for help.
-She got some free support from our senior developer Chris Maiden, back when he worked for a Drupal company - Menus & Blocks - that ultimately folded into Code Enigma.
+At the time of writing, we'd been supporting the Association for six years.
+In fact, ever since their (then) web manager, Debbie Jones, attended the North West Drupal User Group (NWDUG) looking for help.
+She got some free support from our senior developer Chris Maiden.
+This was back when he worked for a Drupal company - Menus & Blocks - that ultimately folded into Code Enigma.

-Permaculture approached us asking for advice about how to upgrade their website from Drupal 6, in face of the imminent arrival of Drupal 8.
+Permaculture approached us asking for advice on how to upgrade their website from Drupal 6 in time for the imminent arrival of Drupal 8.
 It was immediately obvious that a professional upgrade to the site would be expensive.

-There’s probably a warning in this; despite having to operate on tight budgets, many community-based organisations still have complex online communication requirements.
+Despite tight budgets, many community-based organisations still have complex online communication requirements.

-The solution we came up with was to create a simple Drupal site that can act as a sign-posting site to the old site.
-This meant Permaculture kept their content on the old site with essentially links back to it from the new site.
+We created a simple Drupal site that can act as a sign-posting site to the old site.
+This meant Permaculture kept its content on the old site with links back to it from the new site.

 We approached Code Enigma for advice about how to upgrade our website from Drupal 6, in face of the imminent arrival of Drupal 8.
 It was immediately obvious that a professional upgrade to the site would be prohibitively expensive.
 Although we didn’t have the money to throw at web development, what we got was a content-rich website with a lot of transactional features.Nicola Bell - Website Coordinator